neontribe/www/src/data/blog/v-vvv-e-eee.md

 Every sprint, Neontribe’s developers are faced with a stack of work, in an order.
 Every sprint, we start with work from the top of the stack, and carry on until the sprint finishes.

-We order this stack using Vs and Es; rough of the Value and Effort of a piece of work.
+We order this stack using Vs and Es; rough ideas of the Value and Effort of a piece of work.
 Normally, these pieces of work at least start as user stories; value we are delivering to a user of the software we’re creating.
 Every piece of work will start with one to three Vs and one to three Es.

 (V) means the team believes a user story is Valuable to the project.
 It is Valuable enough to include, and helps the project meet its objectives in the light of the user research.
 If a user story is without Value, it has no place in the software the project delivers.